PewDiePie: 2015–2017: YouTube Red, Revelmode, and style change

 On 2 December 2016, he uploaded a video discussing his frustration with the issue of YouTube accounts experiencing an unexplained loss of subscribers and views.
 Kjellberg stated that many people working with YouTube "have no idea of the struggles that came with being a content creator."
 A Google representative issued a statement to Ars Technica, stating that no decreases in subscriber numbers were out of the ordinary.
 Kjellberg's video was uploaded as his channel approached 50 million subscribers, and he stated he would delete his channel once it reached the milestone.
 On 8 December, his channel reached 50 million subscribers, becoming the first YouTube channel to do so.
 He shortly thereafter received a custom Play Button from YouTube as a reward for reaching this milestone.
 Ultimately, Kjellberg did not delete his PewDiePie channel, and instead deleted a smaller second channel he had then-recently created.
 His threat to quit was also reported to be "in fact, a promotional stunt" for Scare PewDiePie.

 Kjellberg nevertheless continued to express discontent with the platform, aiming further criticism at YouTube's changing algorithm negatively affecting viewership for content creators.
 The site's algorithm began to focus on watch time statistics and "favor videos that drew daily viewers, higher engagement (more likes and comments) and cleaner 'ad-friendly' fare."
 Kjellberg later recounted to The New York Times that the platform's boundaries were widely unknown to creators.
 He responded to the algorithm changes by uploading vlogs that "mixed earnest schmaltz [...] with inanity."
 Additionally, he "enjoyed wading into the meme culture and edgelord humor that accompanied Donald Trump's ascent".

 During this late 2016 and early 2017 period Kjellberg uploaded a string of videos addressing what Kjellberg saw as negative effects to content creator viewership caused by the new algorithm.
 As a satirical knock on the changing algorithms, Kjellberg made several videos asking viewers to help the video reach specific engagement milestones such as one million likes, dislikes, and comments.
-The videos were successful, promptly achieving the goal Kjellberg requested from viewers; the dislike video accumulated over 5 million dislikes before YouTube made such figures private in November 2021, becoming one of the most-disliked on the entire platform.
+The videos were successful, promptly achieving the goal Kjellberg requested from viewers; the dislike video had accumulated over 5 million dislikes before YouTube made such figures private in November 2021, becoming one of the most-disliked on the entire platform.